vantt/EkinoDrupalBundle/README.md

 * It is not possible to use Symfony native class to manage session as Drupal initializes its own session handler and there is no way to change this.
-* requests must be served through the index.php as it is the default value in the .htaccess file and there is no way to change the default script in Drupal

 Preview
 -------